How to create text annotations

 The text field does not understand HTML commands (like <b> or <br>), but you can create line breaks, just with pressing "enter" in the text field itself.

-Your final chart can have emojis, so do go crazy with that.
+Your final chart can have emojis, so do go crazy with them.
 On a Mac(Book), you can choose emojis with pressing crtl + cmd + the space bar.
 You'll not just find fun emojis 😎🎉🌴, but also simple symbols like arrows and long lines ↑↓↘︎←│▶︎ that can make it easier for your reader to understand what your annotation is referring to.

 2 Position it yourself